grongierisc/formation-template/README.md

 As we can see, if the operation received a message of the type `Formation.Msg.FormationInsertRequest`, the `InsertLocalBDD` method will be called.
 This method will save the message in the IRIS local database.

-### 4. Adding the operation to the production :
+### 4. Adding the operation to the production:

 We now need to add this operation to the production.
 For this, we use the Management Portal.
 By pressing the `+` sign next to `Operations`, we have access to the Business Operation Wizard.
 There, we chose the operation class we just created in the scrolling menu.

 ![OperationCreation](misc/img/OperationCreation.png)

-### 5. Testing the operation :
+### 5. Testing the operation:

 Double clicking on the operation will enable us to activate it.
 After that, by selecting the operation and going in the `Actions` tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings / you may need to start the production if stopped).

 By doing so, we will send the operation a message of the type we declared earlier.
-If all goes well, the results should be as shown below :
+If all goes well, the results should be as shown below:

 ![OperationTest](misc/img/OperationTest.png)